janeslagle/CS_138_final_project/README.md

 - a plot showing the culmulative rewards over all episodes
 - a plot showing the average reward per episode for all episodes (both the original and smoothed version)
+- a plot showing the remaining budget for all episodes
 - the initial state condition of the bridge
 - the initial budget of the bridge
 - the average culmulative reward